jessicalins/blog/_i18n/en/_posts/2021-02-15-white-impressions.md

 Being used to the warm and constant weather from Fortaleza, my hometown, of course anything that comes close to snow instantly grabs my attention :D

-So there it was: mountains, snow, and kids sliding down mountain slopes.
+So there it was: mountains, snow and kids sliding down mountain slopes.
 The views were breathtaking and I think that was the best way to start the year and truthfully enjoy the cold months around here.

 On the same day I was coming back to Berlin and ready to start the year.
 The weeks were passing by and all I could see through my apartment window were days filled with cloudy skies.